miyadaiku/miyadaiku-docs/doc/contents/en/guide/property.rst

 Property
 =================

-Contents has property values to keep extra values.
+Contents has property values to provide meta data.
 The syntax to provide properties differ to document format such as reStructuredText, Markdown.

 .. target:: standardprofs